HichamBI/Angular-testing-webpack-mocha-chai-sinon/README.md

 ---
-Running Angular 2 Tests with Webpack, Mocha, Chai and Sinon on Both, Node & Browser.
+Running Angular 2 Tests with Webpack, Mocha, Chai and Sinon in Both, Node & Browser.
 ---